A New Option for Chronic Pain: Functional Restoration

 Spending more money on the problem does not seem to be useful, as between 1997 and 2005, healthcare costs associated with treating low back pain increased 65% to $86 billion per year, but during the same time, patients reported increased disability due to neck and back pain, including an increase in depression and physical limitations.

 Chronic low back and neck pain are major public health issues, leading to significant patient disability, social and financial burden and high healthcare costs and utilization.
-A 2011 study by Gaskin and Richard found that the total financial cost of pain to society, which combines healthcare cost estimates and the value of lost productivity (based on days of work missed, hours of work lost and reduction wages), ranges from $560 and $635 billion.
-This is more than the cost of heart disease and cancer combined and nearly 4 times the value for diabetes.
+A 2011 study by Gaskin and Richard found that the total financial cost of pain to society, which combines healthcare cost estimates and the value of lost productivity (based on days of work missed, hours of work lost and reduction wages), ranges from $560 billion and $635 billion.
+This is more than the cost of heart disease and cancer combined and nearly four times the value for diabetes.

 Treatment Options for Chronic Pain